Vanpools are a great option for commuters traveling longer distances.

 Public Vanpool Programs

-- Valley Vanpool oversees over 50 vanpools in the Willamette Valley, providing service and direct support to commuters.
+- Valley Vanpool oversees vanpools in the Willamette Valley, providing service and direct support to commuters.

 - C-TRAN provides vanpool services for trips beginning or ending in Washington state, including trips across the state line.
 They serve commuters traveling at least 10 miles in each direction and at least one end of the commute must begin or end in Clark or Yacolt counties.

 - Enterprise Rideshare provides vanpool services to employers and individual commuters.